dpiada/journal-log/README.md

 The View class handles the graphical user interface using Tkinter.
 It consists of a list of buttons for each day, a text entry area, and methods for updating the UI based on user interactions.

 3. Controller \
 The Controller class acts as an intermediary between the Model and View.
-It provides methods for retrieving days, fetching a page by day, getting today's page, and saving changes.
+It provides methods for retrieving days, fetching a git ppage by day, getting today's page, and saving changes.

 4. Diary \
 The Diary class initializes the Model, Controller, and View to create the complete diary application.